sarathsreedharan/icaps2024.github.io/content/summerschool.md

 #### NEWS: Free remote participation !

 We were able to make the Summer School available online as well.
 I.e., you are able to *freely* participate in both our talks, and even the labs!
-Both will be via zoom, URLs will be published here.
-Please check out the section below about our labs for requirements.
 (ICKEPS will however remain an in-person competition for our on-site participants.)

+Both the lectures and the labs will be managed via zoom, the URL is going to be shared in our [git repository](https://github.com/CLAIR-LAB-TECHNION/ICAPS-24). *Please check out the section below about our labs for requirements.*

+**IMPORTANT:** We also rely on the the readme of our git repository to communicate any recent news -- i.e., they will be posted there, not here.
+So check this file carefully.

 ## When and Where?